 Vernon is a medium-sized town located in the state of Connecticut.
 With a population of 30,215 people and seven constituent neighborhoods, Vernon is the 32nd largest community in Connecticut.

 Unlike some towns, Vernon isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Vernon are a mix of both white- and blue-collar jobs.
 Overall, Vernon is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Vernon who work in office and administrative support (11.58%), sales jobs (11.53%), and teaching (9.09%).
+There are especially a lot of people living in Vernon who work in sales jobs (10.93%), office and administrative support (10.56%), and management occupations (9.80%).

 Also of interest is that Vernon has more people living here who work in computers and math than 95% of the places in the US.

-Vernon is a somewhat ethnically-diverse town.
+Vernon is a very ethnically-diverse town.
 The people who call Vernon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Vernon residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Vernon include Italian, Polish, German, and English.
+Vernon also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.01% of the town’s residents.
+Important ancestries of people in Vernon include Irish, Italian, English, Polish, and French.

 The most common language spoken in Vernon is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and Langs. of India.